-rm command definition is remove files or directories.
-By default rm command do not remove directories.
-In this example we will remove file named
+rm command definition is “remove files” or directories.
+By default, rm command does not remove directories.
+In this example, we will remove file named

 $ rm test

 We may need to remove files in the current working directory and subdirectories.
-In this situations we can use
+In these situations we can use

 -r option in order to remove all current and sub directories files.
 But keep in mind that this will not remove directories and hidden files.

 We can delete all files by using bash glob feature.
 Glob means all files and folders in this or specified directory

 $ rm *

 As we see we deleted files but can not delete directories.

 We can specify a specific extension to delete.
 We will provide the file name by using glob